mehulagg/gitlab_test/doc/development/testing_guide/best_practices.md

 ```

 The test will go by quickly, but this will give you an idea of what's happening.
+Using `live_debug` with `CHROME_HEADLESS=0` pauses the open browser, and does not
+open the page again.
+This can be used to debug and inspect elements.

 You can also add `byebug` or `binding.pry` to pause execution and [step through](../pry_debugging.md#stepping)
 the test.